-(When scheduled): Discuss your last observation and performance with your supervisor and cooperating teacher, utilizing PEPE data (if applicable).
+(When scheduled): Discuss your last observation and performance with your supervisor and cooperating teacher, utilizing the designated evaluation instrument (Educate Alabama).
 Review your end-of-term progress in meeting your goals and attaining competent levels on the candidate proficiencies.
 Have you met the specific goals set down for you from the beginning of the internship?
 Have you improved in the areas needed (if applicable) on the Inventory for Candidate Proficiencies from mid-semester?
 All parties must sign the Inventory for Candidate Proficiencies (Table I) during the midterm and endterm meeting with the intern's rating of "satisfactory" or "unsatisfactory."
 All parties must also sign the Internship verification form at endterm.